tomcarman/sf-raven/README.md

 ### Quick Install

-Assuming you already have the [SDFX CLI](https://developer.salesforce.com/docs/atlas.en-us.sfdx_setup.meta/sfdx_setup/sfdx_setup_install_cli.htm) installed, just run:
+Assuming you already have the [sf cli](https://developer.salesforce.com/tools/salesforcecli) installed, the plugin can be installed by running:

 `sf plugins install sf-raven`